Mrs. Bowdich: Patents

-Bowdich filed two patents: one in 1890 for a "drop receiver", designed to catch drops that fall from the spouts of mineral water and other syphons after use, and another in 1914 for a "drip arrester".
+Bowdich filed two patents: one in 1890 for a "drop receiver", designed to catch drops falling from the spouts of mineral water and other syphons after use, and another in 1914 for a "drip arrester".

-Philanthropy
+Animal welfare

-Bowdich was a donor to The Animals' Friend Sustentation Fund.
-She was also a member of the Hampstead Society for the Protection of Animals.
+In 1899, Bowdich was a donor to The Animals' Friend Sustentation Fund.
+The following year, she wrote a letter to the editor of the Hampstead & Highgate Express, appealing for funds for the Hampstead Society for the Protection of Animals.

 Personal life and death

-She married John Bowdich on 5 September 1882 at the Church of St. Stephen the Martyr, Regent's Park.
-They had one son, Harcourt (1886–1912).
-Her husband died in 1914.
+Bowdich married the auctioneer John Bowdich on 5 September 1882 at the Church of St Stephen the Martyr, Regent's Park.
+They had one son, Harcourt John (1886–1912).
+Her husband died in 1914 and was buried at Highgate Cemetery.

-Bowdich died in Hendon in the final quarter of 1930, at the age of 69.
+Bowdich died of stomach cancer in Golders Green, Hendon, on 22 October 1930, aged 69.
+She was buried at Highgate Cemetery the following day.

 Legacy

-A selection of Bowdich's recipes were included in Anne O'Connell's Early Vegetarian Recipes (2009) and Mark Thompson's Vintage Vegetarian Cuisine.

-New Vegetarian Dishes is included in the NC State University Libraries Bernard Unti Book and Ephemera Collection on Animal Studies.
+New Vegetarian Dishes is held by the NC State University Libraries as part of the Bernard Unti Book and Ephemera Collection on Animal Studies.
+Selected recipes by Bowdich were reprinted in Anne O'Connell's Early Vegetarian Recipes (2009) and Mark Thompson's Vintage Vegetarian Cuisine.

+In Are Mothers Really Necessary?
+(1987), Bob Mullan described Bowdich as a precursor to John Bowlby's views on maternal care, citing Confidential Chats with Mothers.
+He quoted her criticism of placing infants in the care of strangers soon after birth and her argument that young babies needed a mother's "instinctive love" and physical care.

+In a 2025 review essay in Science of De Kai's Raising AI, Adrian Woolfson referred to Bowdich while discussing arguments about delegated care and De Kai's view that AI systems should be "raised" through design, training, and engagement.